php/php-rfcs/rfcs/0000-union-types-v2.md

   * 336 union return types
   * of which 312 include `false` as a value

-This illustrates that the `false` pseudo-type in unions is nececessary to express the return type of many existing internal functions.
+This illustrates that the `false` pseudo-type in unions is necessary to express the return type of many existing internal functions.